Southwest Zone

 EXPO POND: Rainbow trout, largemouth bass, bluegill, black crappie

-An angler caught a limit of rainbow trout casting a Fire Tiger Panther Martin spinner recently.
-Fishing for bass and panfish should also be good.
+Trout fishing is winding down, but some may still be caught.
+Fishing for bass and panfish should be good.
 Illegally introduced carp are also available, and anglers are encouraged to harvest and remove these fish.
 Expo Pond is the pond at the Jackson County Fairgrounds located directly adjacent to the access road at Gate 5, at the Southern Oregon RV Park.

 FISH LAKE: Rainbow trout, brook trout, spring Chinook